FuelLabs/fuels-ts/apps/docs/src/guide/wallets/index.md

 ## Wallets Instances

-The SDK has multiple Wallets related classes:
+The SDK has multiple classes related to a Wallet instance:

 - [Wallet](../../api/Account/Wallet): Works simply like a wrapper providing methods to create and instantiating `WalletUnlocked` and `WalletLocked` instances.